prebid/prebid.github.io/dev-docs/modules/iabCatalogTranslation.md

 {:.no_toc}

-This module supports the mapping between ad agency brand categories and IAB subcategories and conversion of IAB subcategories to Freewheel industry group identifiers to ensure competitve separation, (the process of ensuring ads from the same industry do not appear consecutively in the same ad pod).
+This module supports the mapping between ad agency brand categories and IAB subcategories and conversion of IAB subcategories to Freewheel industry group identifiers.

 Each bid request must return one [IAB subcategory](https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories).